 Curriculum Overview

-The Kindergarten math curriculum takes an integrated approach, utilizing games, manipulatives, and activities to create meaningful connections with mathematics and other aspects of the curriculum.
+• Math: The Kindergarten math curriculum takes an integrated approach, utilizing games, manipulatives, and activities to create meaningful connections with mathematics and other aspects of the curriculum.
 Number sense, an important base for mathematical understanding, is emphasized.
-Complex number patterns, geometry, graphing and data analysis, measurement, problem solving, and computation are part of the kindergarten year.
-Students are given opportunities to explore ideas, work cooperatively, play games, and use the computer to reinforce and expand understanding.
+Complex number patterns, geometry, graphing and data analysis, measurement, problem solving, and computation are part of the Kindergarten year.
+Students are given opportunities to explore ideas, work cooperatively, play games, and use the computer and IPads to reinforce and expand understanding.

-Under the year-long theme of ‘Our Community’, science and social studies topics are woven into the day.
+• Social Studies: Under the year-long theme of ‘Our Community,’ science and social studies topics are woven into the day.
 The social studies curriculum begins with a focus on community helpers and the role that they play.
-During second trimester, Kindergarteners will explore urban communities and discover elements of a community, typical and unusual modes of travel, as well map use.
+During the second trimester, Kindergarteners will explore urban communities and discover elements of a community, typical and unusual modes of travel, and map use.
 Rural communities will round out the social studies curriculum during the third trimester.
 Farm life, including animals and crops, will be investigated.
-Field experiences, community service projects, and guest speakers enhance the social studies curriculum.
+Field experiences, community service projects, and guest speakers enhance the social studies curriculum, when possible.

-The Kindergarten science curriculum is closely related to the social studies curriculum and works in tandem to provide a well-balanced learning experience for students.
-We start our year with a scientific inquiry learning unit- exploring what science is, how we can explore and investigate the world around us, and how to ask scientific questions.
-Students explore force and motion and transportation throughout second trimester.
-This allows students to utilize the scientific process through hands-on learning and put physical scientific concepts to the test.
-Alongside rural communities, life cycles are the science focus third trimester.
+• Science: The Kindergarten science curriculum is closely related to the social studies curriculum and works in tandem to provide a well-balanced learning experience for students.
+We start our year with a scientific inquiry learning unit-exploring what science is, how we can explore and investigate the world around us, and how to ask scientific questions.
+Students explore force and motion and other transportation connections second trimester allowing students to utilize the scientific process and hands-on learning putting physical scientific concepts to the test.
+Alongside rural communities, life cycles are the science focus in the third trimester.
 Students will be able to group living things, compare life cycles of various animals, and gain understanding of the needs of plants and animals.
+Additionally, students will end their kindergarten year by learning about farm-to-table and how some of their favorite ingredients are sourced directly from our local farms!

 Subscribe to Blog via Email